 How to Day Trade Pre-Market Futures

-Why Trade the Pre-Market
+Opportunities in the Pre-Market

 Day traders want volume and movement, and both of these tend to occur as a market open nears.
-Take the S&P 500 E-mini (ES).
-The stock market officially opens at 9:30AM EST (and ES tracks stock movement), but volume will typically start to escalate about an hour before the open.
-When 9:30 rolls around, volume increases dramatically and typically so does the movement for the next couple hours.
+Take the E-mini S&P 500 (ES).
+The stock market officially opens at 9:30 a.m.
+Eastern time—and the E-mini tracks the Standard & Poor's 500 Index—but volume will typically start to escalate about an hour before the open.
+When 9:30 rolls around, volume and volatility increase dramatically and typically continue to do so for the next couple of hours.

 Things to Monitor in the Pre-Market